Ideas For Dementia Awareness Week: Dementia-Friendly Activities to Do With Your Loved One

 Knitting for dementia

-Knitting is always a fun way to spend time.
-Whether they’re experienced or it’s their first time knitting, it gets the motor skills going whilst creating something beautiful.
+Knitting is always a fun way to spend time, but it is also highly beneficial for both the mind and body, with studies cited in the New York Times suggesting the craft can slow cognitive decline and foster better mental health.
+Whether your loved one is an experienced crafter or it’s their first time knitting, it gets the motor skills going and reduces anxiety whilst creating something beautiful.
 You could even work together to create ‘twiddle muffs’, knitted hand warmers which act as sensory stimulation for someone with dementia.

 Dementia puzzles

 Another great way to keep the mind active is with a dementia puzzle!
-Go for smaller puzzles with fewer pieces to ensure it’s easy enough to complete.
+Go for smaller puzzles with fewer, larger sized pieces to ensure it’s easy enough to complete and handle for those with limited mobility. . .
 Puzzles offer great cognitive stimulation and are known to alleviate some of the symptoms whilst offering amazing therapeutic benefits.

 Add a personalised twist by creating your very own puzzle to complete.
 Print out a family photo, get it laminated (if you can’t laminate, it works fine without) and then cut it out into puzzle shapes.
 Then work with your loved one to put it back together.
 The result is guaranteed to bring a smile to their face.